hashgraph/hedera-nft-auction-demo/README.md

 These steps will enable you to create an `initDemo.json` file (located in `./sample-files`) which you can finally use to setup a new auction.

-*Note: the application wil need to be restarted to take the new topic into account*
+_Note: the application will need to be restarted to take the new topic into account_

 __Create a topic__